Directed by Filippo Walter Ratti

 Time for me to sit down with another obscure little giallo – more specifically an obscure little low-budget effort named Crazy Desires of a Murderer from director Filippo Walter Ratti, who is probably best remembered for his horror movie The Night of the Damned (1971).

 The plot plays out in a crumbling old castle and we are introduced to a beautiful young upper class girl named Ileana De Chablais (Isabelle Marchall) as she returns to her massive family estate after a trip to China.
 With her she has brought her old friends Frank (Beppe Colombo), Gretel (Adler Gray) and Elsa (Patrizia Gori), as well as two more recent acquaintances, Bobby (Gaetano Russo) and Pier Luigi (Roberto Zattin).
 Ileana’s father, an old, wheelchair-bound baron, is an antiques lover, so Ileana has brought some collectible Chinese vases for him.
 But unbeknownst to Ileana, Bobby and Pier Luigi have hidden a stash of opium in the vases, which went through the customs with no problems thanks to Ileana’s wealth and connections.
-It just so happens that Pier Luigi owes a lot of money to a couple of nasty drug dealers who threaten to kill him unless he pays up.
+Apparently, Pier Luigi owes a lot of money to a couple of nasty drug dealers and they are threatening to kill him unless he pays up quickly.

 Ileana and her friends arrive at the castle